sahildua2305/browser-tail-log/README.md

 browser-tail-log is php application for serving tail -F output to the browser.

+The best thing about this application is that it never reads the log file entirely.
+It just seeks the required number of lines or the newly added lines from the log file.
+Hence it's useful with log files which can't be opened in memory.

 ## Features
  - memory efficient (at max 4 MB per client)
  - time efficient